 To pursue a minor, you must first be enrolled in a bachelor’s degree program and file a Curriculum Add/Drop Form with the Registrar's Office to declare the minor.
 We recommend that you begin your minor studies as early as possible in your academic career.

-Explore biologically important molecules, mechanisms, and processes—and gain practical laboratory experience while doing it.
+Through our Biochemistry Minor, Explore biologically important molecules, mechanisms, and processes—and gain practical laboratory experience while doing it.
 Major topics studied in biochemistry course work include purification of proteins; enzyme kinetics; intermediary metabolism and regulation; bioenergetics; membrane structure; mechanisms and regulation of protein, DNA, RNA, and polysaccharide synthesis; and current techniques in gene cloning and protein engineering.

 Understanding biological processes allows major chemical, pharmaceutical, and food manufacturers to develop lifesaving medicines and improve the food supply for a hungry world.
 The rapid growth of biological processing methods in industry creates a strong demand for graduates with expertise in this area.
 Two paths are available: an engineering track and a biological track.

-This minor provides students from many disciplines the opportunity to study ecology, and develop a deeper understanding of organismal interactions within the environment.
+The Ecology Interdisciplinary minor provides students from many disciplines the opportunity to study ecology, and develop a deeper understanding of organismal interactions within the environment.
 It will provide students with both the foundations and in-depth examination of terrestrial and aquatic ecosystems.

 The fish biology minor focuses on native fisheries and aquatic ecosystems ecology—providing a strong background for both students wishing to enter the job market immediately following graduation, and those wishing to pursue advanced degrees in the field.
 Emphasis is placed on species interactions, fish conservation, anthropogenic effects, current and historical fisheries, and data analysis.
 The impact of local and global issues upon Great Lakes fisheries is also investigated.